The Real Dambusters -

 Brian Greene is going to let you in on a secret: We've all been deceived.
 Our perceptions of time and space have led us astray.
 Much of what we thought we knew about our universe—that the past has already happened and the future is yet to be, that space is just an empty void, that our universe is the only universe that exists—just might be wrong.

-4 x 60mins WGBH/PBS
+4 x 60mins WGBH/PBS Multiple Awards

 In 1939, visionary aircraft designer Barnes Wallis designed a very special bomb that would bounce across water and destroy German dams.
 The raid in 1943 was a success and a 1950s feature film carried the Dambusters story into British legend